pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Autobind protocol

 Telemetry: RSSI is equal to TX_LQI which indicates how well the TX receives the RX (0-100%).
-A1 voltage should indicate the numbers of life remaining (not tested).
-A2 is giving the model status using a bit mask: 0x80=flying, 0x08=taking off, 0x04=landing, 0x00=landed/crashed
+A1 (with a ratio of 25.5) voltage should indicate the numbers of life remaining 0.2->0.1->0.0(not tested).
+A2 (with a ratio of 25.5) is giving the model status: 12.8=flying, 0.8=taking off, 0.4=landing, 0=landed/crashed

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10|CH11|CH12|CH13|CH14
 ---|---|---|---|---|---|---|---|---|----|----|----|----|----